AdobeAtAdobe/kirby_docs/acpdr/api-specification/markdown/narrative/technical_overview/unified_profile_architectural_overview/unified_profile_architectural_overview.md

 ### 2.2 Batch Ingestion of ExperienceEvent XDM DataSets

-The following is an example `PATCH` request adding the "unifiedProfile" Tag for an ExperienceEvent dataset.
+The following is an example `PATCH` request adding the "unifiedProfile" Tag for an ExperienceEvent dataset using the `datasetId`.
 Initial releases limit ExperienceEvents to being related to only XDM Profiles, or extensions of the XDM Profile schema.

 ```